Smack (ship): Military use

 Smacks were used in British coastal waters during World War I as Q-ships.
 Actions involving smacks include the action of 15 August 1917, when the armed smacks Nelson and Ethel & Millie engaged a German U-boat in the North Sea.
 During this action the Nelson was sunk and its skipper, Thomas Crisp, was posthumously awarded the Victoria Cross.
 Another Lowestoft smack, HM Armed Smack Inverlyon, commanded by Ernest Jehan, sank the German U-boat UB-4 earlier in the war, the only example of a wooden sailing vessel sinking a modern steel submarine.

 Current use

 Some old smacks have been re-rigged into ketches and are now used as training boats for young sailors.
 Other smacks are preserved in museums or used as floating museums.

 The Excelsior is an example of a preserved smack.
 Built in Lowestoft in 1921, she is a member of the National Historic Fleet and operates as a sail training vessel.
 Boadicea is another example of a well-preserved smaller smack.
 She was built in Maldon, Essex, in 1808.
 The last working Class One East Coast Smack, Britannia, built in King's Lynn in 1914 and currently undergoing a restoration in Devon, was scheduled to be relaunched in April 2022 though that has been delayed.
-She was returned to the water in September of 2023, but restoration work continues.
+She was returned to the water in September 2023, but restoration work continues.
 When complete, she will be used as a sail training vessel operating out of Cornwall.